instnt-inc/instnt-ios-sdk/README.md

 **endpoint**: production URL or sandbox URL

-**completion block** : implement a completeion block that checks if the initialization of a transaction is a success or not.
+**completion block** : implement and pass a completeion block that checks if the initialization of a transaction is a success or not.

 ```swift
 Instnt.shared.setup(with: formKey, endPOint: self.endPoint?.textField.text ?? "", completion: { result in